 ‘Non-core’ vaccinations are used to protect from disease where the animal’s geographical location, lifestyle or environment puts them at higher risk.
 These include kennel cough, rabies and leishmania.

-Good reasons to vaccinate your pet
+Why you should vaccinate your pet

-Vaccinating your pet has many benefits.
+Vaccinating your pet has many benefits:

 It could save your pet’s life

 If a pet isn’t vaccinated, their life is at risk from infectious diseases.
 Without vaccinations, life-threatening diseases would still be as prevalent today as they were 100 years ago.
 It’s also important to remember that not all diseases are transmitted through contact with other animals.
 Some may be carried on clothing and shoes, and some may be airborne.

 It benefits the community

 As well as protecting your own pet from harmful disease, vaccination also contributes to the overall number of protected pets in the community.
 If every pet owner took responsibility for vaccinating their pets, it could potentially lead to diseases being eradicated entirely from the community, as there would be very few unprotected pets to carry the disease This is called ‘herd immunity’.